2016 NORAD Tracks Santa Operations Center

 |0

-This work, 2016 NORAD Tracks Santa Operations Center, is free of known copyright restrictions under U.S. copyright law.
+This work, 2016 NORAD Tracks Santa Operations Center, by Dennis Carlyle, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT